Smarter-revolution/Smarter-Revolution-Site/content/blog/product-demo-videos-that-close-deals.md

 So companies made compromises.
 One demo that tried to serve all purposes (and served none of them well).
 Or a marketing demo and a functional demo, with nothing for implementation.
 Or outdated demos that no longer reflect the current product because updates weren't worth the production investment.

 This is one area where the economics have genuinely shifted.
 AI-powered production has made it practical to create multiple demo versions, variations for different audiences, and updates when products change.
 Content that was previously too expensive to justify is now within reach for companies serious about their sales process.
+This is part of the broader [AI video production revolution](/blog/ai-video-production-is-the-future) that's making professional video accessible at scale.

 That doesn't mean you should produce dozens of demos tomorrow.
 But it does mean the old constraints around volume and updates have loosened significantly.
 The question shifts from "can we afford to make this?" to "what demos would actually serve our sales process?"